ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Helper Continuation {#aggregation-helper-continuation}

-If the helper does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.
+If the Helper does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.

-Otherwise, the Helper continues with preparation for a report share by combining the Leader's input message in `AggregationJobReq` and its current preparation state (`prep_state`).
-This step yields one of three outputs:
+Otherwise, the Helper continues with preparation for a report share by combining the previous message round's prepare message (carried by the AggregationJobReq) and its current preparation state (`prep_state`).
+This step yields one of three
+outputs:

-1. An error, in which case the input report share is marked as invalid.
+1. An error, in which case the report share is marked as invalid.
 1. An output share, in which case the helper stores the output share for future collection as described in {{collect-flow}}.
-1. An updated VDAF state and preparation message, denoted `(prep_state, prep_msg)`.
+1. Its next VDAF preparation state and message-share, denoted `(next_prep_state, next_prep_share)`.

 To carry out this step, for each `PrepareStep` in `AggregationJob.prepare_steps` received from the leader, the helper performs the following check to determine if it should continue preparing the report share:

-* If failed, then mark the report as failed and reply with a failed PrepareStep to the leader.
+* If the status is `failed`, then mark the report as failed and reply with a failed PrepareStep to the Leader.
-* If finished, then mark the report as finished and reply with a finished PrepareStep to the leader.
-The helper then stores the output share and awaits for collection; see {{collect-flow}}.
+* If the status is `finished`, then mark the report as finished and reply with a finished PrepareStep to the leader.
+The Helper then stores the output share and awaits collection; see {{collect-flow}}.

 Otherwise, preparation continues.
 The Helper MUST check its current round against the Leader's `AggregationJobContinueReq.round` value.
 If the Leader is